Tony Conrad: Later life

-Later, Conrad composed more than a dozen audio works with special scales and tuning for solo amplified violin with amplified strings.
-Releases included Early Minimalism Volume 1, a four-CD set, Slapping Pythagoras in 1995, Four Violins (1964) in 1996, Outside the Dream Syndicate Alive with Faust, from London 1995, and Fantastic Glissando.
+The record label Table of the Elements released a number of Conrad's archival recordings in the 1990s and 2000s, including Four Violins (1964), Fantastic Glissando, and Joan of Arc.
+Slapping Pythagoras, an album of new music commissioned by Table of the Elements, was recorded with Jim O'Rourke and Steve Albini at Electrical Audio and released in 1995.
+Early Minimalism, Vol. 1, released in 1997, was an attempt to reconstruct the sound of Theatre of Eternal Music recordings withheld by La Monte Young.
 He also issued two archival CDs featuring the work of late New York filmmaker Jack Smith, with whom he was associated in the 1960s.
-He released the 1968 recording of Joan of Arc in 2006.

-Conrad collaborated with artists such as Charlemagne Palestine, Genesis Breyer P-Orridge, Keiji Haino, Jim O'Rourke, David Grubbs, C Spencer Yeh, Tovah Olson, MV Carbon, and numerous others.
+Conrad collaborated with artists such as Charlemagne Palestine, Genesis P-Orridge, Keiji Haino, Jim O'Rourke, David Grubbs, C Spencer Yeh, Tovah Olson, MV Carbon, and numerous others.
 Conrad was chosen by Animal Collective to perform at the All Tomorrow's Parties festival that they curated in May 2011.
-In 2012 Conrad was part of the line-up of the touring avant garde festival Sonic Protest that took place in five cities in France.
-In 2013 Conrad visited Genoa to open his first solo exhibition in Italy.
+In 2012, Conrad was part of the line-up of the touring avant-garde festival Sonic Protest that took place in five cities in France.
+In 2013, Conrad visited Genoa to open his first solo exhibition in Italy.

-Conrad's work has been shown at many museums including the Museum of Modern Art, P.S.
-1, and the Whitney Museum of American Art in New York City; the Walker Art Center in Minneapolis; the Louvre in Paris; the Museum of Contemporary Art in Los Angeles; and many others.
+Conrad's work has been shown at many museums including the Museum of Modern Art, MoMA PS1, and the Whitney Museum of American Art in New York City; the Walker Art Center in Minneapolis; the Louvre in Paris; the Museum of Contemporary Art in Los Angeles; and many others.
 Specifically, his film The Flicker was included in the Whitney Museum of American Art's exhibition, The American Century; he participated in the 2006 Whitney Biennial; and one of his Yellow Paintings was featured in the museum's 2015–2016 exhibition "Collected by Thea Westreich Wagner and Ethan Wagner."

-Conrad's artwork is represented by Greene Naftali Gallery in New York City, and by Galerie Buchholz in Germany.

-Conrad had been a faculty member in the State University of New York at Buffalo since 1976.
-He continued to teach there in the Department of Media Study.